 Benefits Realisation Methodology

-The Benefits Realisation methodology commits itself to provide maximum value to the customer.
+The Benefits Realisation methodology commits itself to providing maximum value to the customer.
 Of course, commitment to the customer’s time frame and budget matters, but ensuring value is its top priority.

 The benefits realisation methodology divides projects into four stages: